Nassau Avenue station

 The Nassau Avenue station is a station on the IND Crosstown Line of the New York City Subway.
 Located at the intersection of Manhattan and Nassau Avenues in Greenpoint, Brooklyn, it is served by the G train at all times.

 History

 This station opened on August 19, 1933 as the initial terminal station for the IND Crosstown Line.
 With the completion of the Crosstown Line on July 1, 1937, Nassau Avenue ceased to be the line's terminal.

 New York City councilmember Lincoln Restler founded a volunteer group, the Friends of MTA Station Group, in early 2023 to advocate for improvements to the Nassau Avenue station and four other subway stations in Brooklyn.
+In 2026, the MTA announced that it would make the Nassau Avenue station ADA-accessible with elevators.
+The developers of the nearby Monitor Point complex had agreed to provide funding for the accessibility project, along with guaranteeing the completion of the nearby Bushwick Inlet Park, in exchange for a zoning bonus permitting additional floor area at the development.